Internal-Cloudwerx/cwx-multimodal-OCR/EVALUATION_SUMMARY.md

 ## DocVQA Benchmark Performance

-This document tracks evaluation results on the SP-DocVQA dataset.
+This document tracks evaluation results on the SP-DocVQA dataset as the system evolves.

 **Dataset:** lmms-lab/DocVQA (SP-DocVQA validation split)
+**Current Architecture:** Single-agent with hybrid OCR + Vision
 **Model:** Gemini 2.0 Flash (with vision capabilities)
-**Approach:** Hybrid Document AI OCR + Gemini Vision

 ---

-## Latest Results (100 samples)
+## Current Results: Single-Agent System (100 samples)

+**Note:** This is the baseline performance of the single-agent architecture.
+Multi-agent improvements are in development.

 ### Performance Metrics